tsubota-kouga/Basilico/README.md

 ## Install

-If you have dein.vim, you can write in your dein.toml
+If you have dein.vim, you can write on your dein.toml
 ```toml
 [[plugins]]
 repo='tsubota-kouga/Basilico'